rypsmith/randomonoff/tutorial.md

 })
 ```

-# Step 8: Get ready to turn off the lights.
+## Step 8: Get ready to turn off the LED.

 Now you need to turn the same LED off.
 Put a ``||Led:unplot||`` block inside the ``||input:on button "B" pressed||`` block.